rubiin/rubiin.github.io/content/posts/nestjs-env/index.md

 For example, <b>NODE_ENV=dev</b> will make the app read `.env.dev`

 > Note: The .env file also has to be in root folder

+## Conclusion

+The .env file is a crucial tool for managing environment-specific configuration in a secure and organized manner.
+It helps separate sensitive data and configuration settings from the application code, making it easier to manage different environments (such as development, testing, and production) while keeping sensitive information safe.
+By using .env files, developers can streamline configuration management, enhance security, and ensure consistency across various deployment environments.